 #1 – Get rid of all basic sensory words

 Phrases like, “I heard,” “I felt,” and “I smelled,” are all very weak.
-These are “telling” words and phrases that force the reader further away from you and your experience.
+These are “telling” words and phrases (also commonly referred to as “filters”) that force the reader further away from you and your experience.

 That’s exactly what you want to avoid.